Ziwi01/proveasio/README.md

     ansible-playbook -i inventory.yml setup-wsl.yaml -K
     ```

-This will install everything see [tools overview](#tools-overview) for details.
 You might want to go through [very basic config](#roles-overview) before running the installation.
+This will install everything - see [usages](#usages) for details.
 Most of the software packages are installed directly from Github repositories and are placed in `${HOME}/.local/` directory, however others are installed either from PIP, direct links or other things.

 ## Roles overview

 All of the roles have their main configuration in `ansible/roles/<role>/vars/main.yml`.
 Also, their tasks are gathered in `ansible/roles/<role>/tasks/main.yml`.
 It is good idea to take a peek on all the .yml files in `tasks/` directories also.
-For detailed description of how do those things work together, see [Usage](#usage) section below.
+For detailed description of how do those things work together, see [Usages](#usages) section below.

 ### `software` role